siddhantnipun/studentmanagement/README.md

 # studentmanagement
-This is a student Management Project by built in Python using tkinter.
+This is a student Management Project built in Python using tkinter.